 the wishes of instinct or good taste.
 It is a process of expression.

-For Essential Madness Radio jri did 2 mashups, that is playing 2 tracks together.
+For Essential Madness Radio jri did 2 mashups, that is mixing 2 tracks together.

 During the Vietnam war a local Vietnamese, "Hanoi Hannah", gives a demoralizing speech to the surrounding GIs,